C73150N/C73150N/README.md

 - 👋 Hi, I’m @C73150N (Cleison Armando Manrique Aguirre)
-- 👀 I’m interested in computational aided engineering , computational fluid dynamics and topology optimization.
+- 👀 I’m interested in computational aided engineering , complez structures and computational fluid dynamics .
-- 🌱 I’m currently learning basis of plasma physics , quantum physics and artificial intelligence
+- 🌱 I’m currently learning basis of , optimization of structures , generative design and if possible plasma physics  and quantum computing
 - 💞️ I’m looking to collaborate on proyects related with renewable energy
 - 📫 How to reach me : https://www.linkedin.com/in/cleison-armando-manrique-aguirre-b2a42011b/
 <!---